1nfocalypse/Numerical-Analysis-Writeup/README.md

 ## Conclusion
+Numerical analysis is a very widely utilized and deep field, with active research occurring globally today.
+This writeup is far from all-encompassing, however, that was not its purpose.
+I hope that it has inspired you to further look into the subject, along given you more tools for approaching problems and solving them.
+As mentioned, please check out my python library, [EnkiNum](https://github.com/1nfocalypse/EnkiNum), as it implements these techniques in an approachable way such that the reader can understand application.
+If you have any concerns or questions, please open an issue, pull request, or otherwise contact me, and I will be happy to resolve them.

 ## Thanks and Acknowledgements
 Thank you for taking the time to read this writeup!
 This has been a one-person project thus far, and as such, there may be errors.
 If you find one, please submit a pull request.
 If it's